 Biological systems are complex.
-In the interactions between molecular components often form inscrutable hairballs.
-While important progress in understanding biological networks has been made, criticism and concerns have also been raised.
-We argue that one way of untangling these hairballs is through cross-disciplinary network comparison, comparing networks from biology to those from other disciplines.
-Such comparisons enable the transfer of mathematical formalism between disciplines, precisely describing the abstract associations between entities and allowing us to directly apply a variety of sophisticated formalisms to biology.
-In addition, by examining in detail the mechanistic interactions in systems for which we have much day-to-day experience and then drawing analogies to more abstruse biological networks, network comparison allows us to leverage intuition from these systems to biology.
-Here, we illustrate how these comparisons benefit the field with few specific examples.
+In particular, the interactions between molecular components often form dense hairballs that, more often than not, are criticised for being inscrutable.
+We argue that one way of untangling these hairballs is through cross-disciplinary network comparison -- leveraging advances in other disciplines to obtain new biological intuition.
+In some cases, such comparisons enable direct transfer of mathematical formalism between disciplines, precisely describing the abstract associations between entities and allowing us to apply a variety of sophisticated formalisms to biology.
+In cases where the detailed structure of the network does not permit formalism transfer, comparison of mechanistic interactions in systems for which we have much day-to-day experience can provide interpretative analogies for relatively more abstruse biological networks.
+Here, we illustrate how these comparisons benefit the field with a few specific examples related to network growth, organizational hierarchies, and the evolution of adaptive systems.